 Brands use AI-driven personalization solutions based on customer data to drive more engagement.
 A report compiled by OneSpot Research revealed that 88% of the surveyed consumers stated that more personalized content makes them feel better about a brand.

 Consumers are more likely to make a purchase when they are directed to products through personalized marketing via automated e-mails and feedback forms.
 Recent innovations with AI claim to use computer vision to predict an advertisement’s performance, helping brands reach the right people and serving those who need those products.
-AI marketing apps help both prospects and retargeted customers, depending on the marketing stage.
+Depending on the marketing stage, AI marketing apps help both prospects and retargeted customers.
+Also, AI helps businesses create a logo using a logo maker online tool that resonates with the audience.
+It gives them insights into what elements work best in their niche market or correctly portray their products/services.

 4)Smart Input Keyboards